Arduino-IRremote/Arduino-IRremote/README.md

 To generate the API documentation,
 Doxygen, as well as [Graphviz](http://www.graphviz.org/) should be installed.
-(Note that on Windows, it may be necessary to add the Graphviz binary directory (something like `C:\Program Files\Graphviz2.38\bin`) to the `PATH` variable manually.)
+(Note that on Windows, it is useful to specify the installer to add Graphviz to PATH or to do it manually.
 With Doxygen and Graphviz installed, issue the command `doxygen` from the command line in the main project directory, which will generate the API documentation in HTML format.
-The just generated `api-doc/index.html` can now be opened in a browser.
+The just generated `docs/index.html` can now be opened in a browser.

 ## Why do we use 33% duty cycle
 We do it according to the statement in the [Vishay datasheet](https://www.vishay.com/docs/80069/circuit.pdf):